-Join Anker innovations #SoundOfFreedom Challenge for a chance to win MEGA prizes worth ₦500k
+Join Anker Innovations #SoundOfFreedom Challenge for a Chance to Win MEGA Prizes Worth ₦500k

 #FeaturebyAnker.

-This October, you can be among 3 lucky winners to walk away with prizes worth up to ₦500,000 in the #SoundOfFreedom challenge.
+This October, you can be among three lucky winners to walk away with prizes worth up to ₦500,000 in the #SoundOfFreedom challenge!

-This October, you can be among 3 lucky winners to walk away with prizes worth up to ₦500,000 in the #SoundOfFreedom challenge.
+This October, you can be among three lucky winners to walk away with prizes worth up to ₦500,000 in the #SoundOfFreedom challenge!

 In celebration of Nigeria’s 62nd Independence anniversary, Anker Innovations, a global leader in consumer electronics is inviting Nigerians to express what freedom truly means to them in the #SoundofFreedom challenge.
 Participants stand a chance to be one of 3 lucky winners who will be rewarded with gift hampers containing favourite lifestyle products worth up to ₦500, 000!